sifive/wake/share/doc/wake/logging.md

 ## Loggers

-Wake has a concept of loggers, to which bytes can be written during wake execution by various sources.
+Wake has a concept of loggers, to which text can be written during wake execution by various sources.
 Based on command line flags, each logger's output will be directed to zero or more of `wake`'s own output streams, possibly with additional formatting applied.
 The wake codebase and standard libraries often refer to a _logger_ as a `logLevel`.